Presented by Banfill Locke Center for Fine Art

 2017.
 Pen, watercolor, gouache and acrylic on paper.

-George Bonga was one of the first black men born in Minnesota.
-His father, Pierre Bonga, was a slave who was brought to Mackinac Island, Michigan by a British officer.
-Upon the death of this officer, Pierre was a free man.
-He went on to marry an Ojibwe woman, George’s mother.
-Both Pierre and George were fur traders.
-During schooling in Montreal, George became fluent in English, French, and Ojibwe –skills he would use as a translator.
-Due to his upbringing, he became an important negotiator for American Indian and European relations.
-According to Minnesota Historical Society records, George Bonga felt “comfortable in white and Ojibwe society.
-Bonga identified with both.”
-He is said to have called himself one of the first two white men in Minnesota, referring to his participation in European American culture rather than to the color of his skin.
-He died in 1874 at a lodge he founded on Leech Lake.
+George Bonga was one of the first Black men born in Minnesota.
+His father, Pierre Bonga, had been a slave brought to Mackinac Island, Michigan, by a British officer.
+After the officer passed away, Pierre was freed and later married an Ojibwe woman—George’s mother.
+Both Pierre and George worked as fur traders.
+While studying in Montreal, George became fluent in English, French, and Ojibwe—skills that made him a valuable translator.
+Growing up between cultures, he played an important role as a negotiator between American Indian and European communities.
+According to the Minnesota Historical Society, George felt “comfortable in white and Ojibwe society” and identified with both.
+He even referred to himself as one of the first two white men in Minnesota—not because of his skin color, but because of his involvement in European American culture.
+George Bonga died in 1874 at a lodge he had founded on Leech Lake.

 2016.
 Pen, watercolor, gouache and acrylic on paper.